 “Pray one for another, that ye may he healed,” James said.
 “The effectual fervent prayer of a righteous man[, woman, family, ward, or stake] availeth much.”
 (James 5:16.)

 I testify that Christ wants us to “be of good cheer,” and that he has truly “overcome the world.”
 (John 16:33.)
 His help, comfort, and power to overcome are readily given to us, rapidly, if we heed his words: “Pray always, that you may come off conqueror.”
 (DC 10:5.)

 Shall we not do this?
 “Shall we not go on in so great a cause” (DC 128:22) and receive these promised blessings in our lives, right here and now?

 This is my prayer, and it will continue to be my prayer, in the name of Jesus Christ.
 Amen.

 Every Good Thing Blog

-Kevin Crenshaw is a Mormon who teaches and advises Mormon young men and recently served as a 7-year volunteer seminary teacher for LDS youth.
-Although he makes every effort to be a careful student of LDS theology and history, the opinions expressed are his own.
-He is not authorized to speak officially in behalf of The Church of Jesus Christ of Latter-day Saints.
+Kevin Crenshaw is a member of the Church of Jesus Christ of Latter-day Saints.
+He has served as a teacher and leader in the Church for more than 40 years.
+Although he makes every effort to be a careful student of Latter-day Saint theology and history, the opinions expressed are his own.
+He is not authorized to speak officially on behalf of the Church.